 “Well, Cory, as you may know, we have a problem,” the man said and motioned toward the dead woman.
 She bobbed in the water and her seaweed-like hair clung to the driftwood that impeded her journey down the river.

 “You see, Cory, you’re in my way.
 You’re not supposed to be here.”
 He stopped a few feet away from me and sat down on an old stump.

 “Now that’s an interesting question.
 Who am I?”
 He laughed and looked at the dead woman.
 “Well, Rachael would be able to tell you, but since she’s dead, I think she’s going to have a hard time of it.”
 He chuckled, pulled out a pack of Lucky Strikes, and lit up.

 “I think we’ll save who I am until the end.
 How about we talk about you?
 Why are you out here pacing back and forth shrieking like a madman?”
 His tone was polite.

 “Where the hell did you come from?”
 I stammered and tried to maintain my composure.
 I took a step closer.
 If I acted unafraid, he might leave me alone.

 “I wouldn’t move if I was you.”
-He pulled out a gun and pointed it at me.
+He pulled out a gun that looked like my dad’s Glock 19, and pointed it at me.
 I stopped in mid-step.